Even This Fintech Unicorn Thinks Hong Kong’s Virtual Banking License is Too Restrictiveby Fintech News Hong Kong April 8, 2019

 Now, another rejected applicant for Hong Kong’s virtual banking license has broken their silence over it.

-Airwallex, Hong Kong’s First Fintech Unicorn, Didn’t Make The Cut
+Airwallex, A Fintech Unicorn, Didn’t Make The Cut

-Tencent-backed Airwallex has very recently acquired the status as Hong Kong’s first fintech unicorn, but despite strong financial backing they have also failed to also acquire a coveted spot in the final shortlist of eight virtual banks in Hong Kong.
+Tencent-backed Airwallex has very recently acquired the status as a fintech unicorn, but despite strong financial backing they have also failed to also acquire a coveted spot in the final shortlist of eight virtual banks in Hong Kong.